Firefighter badly burned in 2015 Twisp River fire reaches $5 million settlement with 2 utilities

 Lyon divides his time between his parents’ house in Missoula, Montana, and the Puget Sound region, where he continues to receive medical care.
 As a worker injured in a Forest Service job, Lyon receives federal workers’ compensation benefits, which have paid his medical bills and a stipend he says tallies $1,100 a month.

-Vulzomi said the state Supreme Court may hear another case that seeks to overturn the doctrine barring professional responders from pursuing damages.
+Bulzomi said the state Supreme Court may hear another case that seeks to overturn the doctrine barring professional responders from pursuing damages.
 That case was filed by nine Seattle firefighters who were injured in a 2016 natural-gas explosion and pursued claims against Puget Sound Energy and contractors.

 The Seattle firefighters have petitioned the state Supreme Court to hear their case, which was dismissed by an appeals court.